Vyral/base-template/_posts/2018-05-09-why-its-still-a-great-time-to-be-a-buyer-or-a-seller-in-our-market.md

 {% include pullquote.html %}

-If you’re interested in putting your home on the market or you have an other questions about our current market, don’t hesitate to reach out to me.
+If you’re interested in putting your home on the market or you have any other questions about our current market, don’t hesitate to reach out to me.
 I’d love to help you.